 What is Medicare for All?

 The Medicare for All Act of 2019 was introduced in April in the U.S. Senate.
 Since that time there have been many other versions and discussions of the bill.
-Medicare for All is a proposed single payor universal healthcare system.
+It is a proposed single payor universal healthcare system.
 It essentially would provide healthcare coverage to anyone living in the United States.
 Using tax dollars, it would pay for services that are “medically necessary” which would also include prescription drugs, vision, dental and mental health.

 This would replace and take over all other types of health insurance (with a few exceptions).
 What types of insurance would be replaced?
 Anyone who is covered by: